Notre Dame de Namur University

 Notre Dame de Namur University (NDNU) is a private Catholic university in Belmont, California, United States.
 It is the third oldest college in California and the first college in the state authorized to grant the baccalaureate degree to women.

 In 2021, the university began to transition to only operate as a graduate school.
-In 2024, the university was in the process of moving to a hybrid online model with its physical campus being sold to Stanford University, but Stanford backed out of purchasing the campus in May of 2025.
+In 2024, the university was in the process of moving to a hybrid online model with its physical campus being sold to Stanford University, but Stanford backed out of purchasing the campus in May 2025.
 A few days later, it was announced that the campus had been purchased by the investment arm of the University of California.

 History

 The historic Spanish Colonial Revival-style Taube Center.

 Notre Dame de Namur University was founded by the Sisters of Notre Dame de Namur as the Academy of Notre Dame in 1851 on 10 acres in San Jose, California.
 The school was chartered in 1868 as the College of Notre Dame, the first college in the state of California authorized to grant the baccalaureate degree to women.
 In 1922, the Sisters purchased Ralston Hall, the country estate of William Chapman Ralston, founder of the Bank of California.
 The college opened its doors in Belmont in 1923.

 In 1953 the College of Notre Dame became a four-year college with 23 Sisters of Notre Dame de Namur involved in the school.
 The college introduced evening classes in 1955, and in 1965, started the teaching credential programs.
 Originally a women's institution, College of Notre Dame became coeducational in 1969; three men graduated as part of the class of 1970.
 The college expanded its offerings to include master's degrees in 1972 and added evening undergraduate programs in 1987.

 In 2001, the college established a structure dividing the university into schools and changed its name to Notre Dame de Namur University.
 In 2009, the university began offering partnerships with local community colleges to provide greater access to higher education, and that same year it became a Hispanic-Serving Institution, meaning at least 25% of its undergraduate population is Hispanic, that same year.
 The online degree program was established in 2012, and in 2013, the university introduced one of the first PhD programs in art therapy in the nation.
 The university established a new campus in Tracy, California in 2015, offering evening undergraduate and graduate degree programs in business administration.

-Launched in 2013, Notre Dame de Namur University was one of the first universities in the United States to offer a Ph.D. in Art Therapy.
-The Art Therapy Ph.D. is also the first doctoral program offered at the university.
+Notre Dame de Namur University was one of the first universities in the United States to offer a Ph.D. in Art Therapy.
+The Art Therapy Ph.D., launched in 2013, is also the first doctoral program offered at the university.